Aloha Surf Hotel

 No analysis available

-I searched the remarks for terms like 'fully insured', 'walls-in coverage', or 'comprehensive building insurance' and found no explicit statements.
-Because there is no direct mention of full HOA/building insurance, I set insured_fully to false with medium confidence.
+I searched the remarks for explicit insurance language (e.g., 'fully insured', 'walls-in coverage', 'full insurance') and found no clear statement that the HOA provides full/walls-in coverage.
+Because there is no explicit mention, insured_fully is set to false with medium confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.